BreastCare Screening And Diagnostic Services To Continue

 BreastCare’s Josetta Wilkins Awards are given annually to a volunteer individual, a professional individual and an organization that make the fight against breast cancer a top priority and raise breast cancer awareness in Arkansas.
 The awards are named in honor of former state representative Dr. Josetta Wilkins of Pine Bluff, whose tireless efforts in the legislature resulted in the establishment of the BreastCare program.
 Individuals and organizations may be nominated for their work in breast cancer education, research, advocacy, treatment, support or services for those in need.

 Recipients of this award share Dr. Wilkins’ passion and determination for the fight against breast cancer in Arkansas.
 Those were the characteristics that helped Dr. Josetta Wilkins lead the legislature in the passage of the Breast Cancer Act of 1997 which ultimately led to the creation of the Arkansas BreastCare program.
-BreastCare is a comprehensive program that provides free breast and cervical cancer screening, diagnosis and treatment services for Arkansas women who have little or no health insurance.
+BreastCare is a comprehensive program that provides breast and cervical cancer screening and diagnostic services at no cost for Arkansas women who have no health insurance.

 2013 Award Winners